RobWiederstein/retirementData/README.md

 Please note that the retirementLoc project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
-By contributing to this project, you agree to abide by the terms.
+By contributing to this project, you agree to abide by its terms.